Polar histogram

 - The total length in a given bin is summed as a wedge with the same orientation as the line segments, and represented in the circular polar histogram graph.

-The 3D tracing is reduced to a 2D polar histogram, that is, the spatial geometry is transformed into length and direction.
-The polar histogram considers direction to be a local property of the process (while the wedge analysis describes direction relative to a fixed point for all of the dendritic processes).
+The 3D tracing is reduced to a 2D Polar Histogram, that is, the spatial geometry is transformed into length and direction.
+The Polar Histogram considers direction to be a local property of the process or vessel (while the Wedge analysis describes direction relative to a fixed point for all of the processes or vessels).

 The right side of a circle has a tangent that runs vertically.